node-3d/deps-labsound-raub/README.md

 This software uses the [LabSound audio engine](https://github.com/LabSound/LabSound) under BSD Clause 2.
 A copy of LabSound license [is included](/LABSOUND_BSD), and can also be found at [LabSound repository](https://github.com/LabSound/LabSound/blob/master/LICENSE).
-No changes to the original LabSound sources were made.